Esang de Torres: 2017: Matilda the Musical

 On August 1, 2017 after going through open call auditions, Atlantis Theatrical Entertainment Group announced that De Torres will play the lead role in the Manila run of Broadway's Tony Award-winning Matilda the Musical starting November 10.
 This is her first lead role in a Broadway musical.
 A review of the show's preview night reveals a standing ovation for De Torres and how she has significantly improved her voice since her stint on The Voice Kids.

 2018: Your Face Sounds Familiar: Kids

 In 2018, De Torres joins ABS-CBN's Your Face Sounds Familiar: Kids (season 2) as one of the contestants. from week 1 to week 16, she impersonated Lady Gaga, Cher, Lea Salonga, John Legend, Christina Aguilera, Jake Zyrus, Cyndi Lauper, Adele, Bonnie Tyler, Joey Albert, Freddie Mercury of Queen, Julie Andrews, Liza Minnelli, Aretha Franklin, Jaya with Elizabeth Ramsey impersonated by Awra Briguela and Barbra Streisand.
 She won on week 5 as Christina Aguilera and week 12 as Liza Minnelli.

+2026: Philippine Selection Night

+In August 2026, she, along with Elha Nympha, Lance Reblando, and Nar Cabico is announced as one of the artists participating in the Philippine Selection Night, the national selection for the Eurovision Song Contest Asia 2026, with the song "Chéri(e)", composed by Cabico.